stevana/stateful-pbt-with-fakes/README.md

 ## Future work

 Having a compact code base makes it cheaper to make experimental changes.

+* Translate code to other programming language paradigms, thus making it easier for library implementors

 * Can we use [`MonadAsync`](https://hackage.haskell.org/package/io-classes-1.4.1.0/docs/Control-Monad-Class-MonadAsync.html)